lfb0801/ProjectQualityMeasurement/documentation/docs/01-introduction.md

-## Project Quality Measurement

-In this diagram you can see how the application is structured

-In the below image I show a Context diagram of my Project Quality Measurement tool.
+## Goal definition

 This tool should function as an additional component next to a company's pre-existing quality measurement devices.
+This project tries to get an idea of the quality of a given application.

 ![](embed:pqm)

+In this diagram you can see how the application is structured.